-Ochsner Nurse Scholars is a program designed to empower students from Louisiana, Mississippi, and the University of West Alabama who are passionate about pursuing a nursing degree.
-We are excited to extend a unique opportunity that provides financial support for tuition in exchange for service at Ochsner Health to eligible students enrolled in accredited nursing school.
+Ochsner Nurse Scholars is a program designed to empower students from Louisiana, Mississippi, and the University of West Alabama who are passionate about pursuing a nursing degree (ADN, LPN, or BSN).
+We are excited to extend a unique opportunity that provides financial support for tuition in exchange for service at Ochsner Health to eligible students enrolled in accredited nursing schools.

-The Heart of Healthcare Program, offered by Ochsner Health, is dedicated to supporting new incoming students pursuing a Bachelor of Science in Nursing (BSN) degree at Chamberlain University College of Nursing, located in New Orleans.
-Here are the program details:
+The Heart of Healthcare Program, offered by Ochsner Health, is dedicated to supporting new incoming students pursuing a Bachelor of Science in Nursing (BSN) at Chamberlain University College of Nursing, in New Orleans.
+This program provides a unique opportunity to receive financial support for nursing education while gaining valuable clinical experience at Ochsner Health, ultimately contributing to the healthcare community.

 Tuition Support: